anzumura/kanji-tools/README.md

 **S** | 1130  |     |     |     | 161 | 804 | 165
 Total | 2136  | 103 | 181 | 361 | 415 | 911 | 165

-Total for all grades is the same as the total Jōyō (2136) and all are in the Top 2501 frequency list except for 99 *S* (Secondary School) kanjis.
+Total for all grades is the same as the total Jōyō (2136) and all are in the Top 2501 frequency list except for 99 **S** (Secondary School) kanjis.

-The program also loads the 214 official kanji radicals (部首).
+The program also loads the 214 official Kanji radicals (部首).

 ### Data Directory